nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_diaryentry.md

   </tr>
 </table>

-Additional clinical information linked to the diary entry MAY be included, except a linked problem which MUST be included in the bundle as a <code>ProblemHeader(Condition)</code> which references the diary entry not vice versa.
+Additional clinical information linked to the diary entry **MAY** be included, except a linked problem which **MUST** be included in the bundle as a <code>ProblemHeader(Condition)</code> which references the diary entry, not vice versa.

 ### note